List of informally named dinosaurs: Julieraptor

 "Julieraptor" is the nickname of a dromaeosaurid fossil found in the Judith River Formation, Montana in 2002.
-Parts of the same skeleton were illegally excavated and nicknamed Sid Vicious in 2006, and the excavator subsequently served jail time for the theft.
+Parts of the same skeleton were illegally excavated and nicknamed Sid Vicious in 2006, and the poacher responsible subsequently served jail time for the theft.
 Bob Bakker therefore also nicknamed the specimen "Kleptoraptor".
 The skeleton was arranged to be sold to Royal Ontario Museum.
 It is known from a skeleton consisting of an almost complete skeleton missing most of its skull, most tail vertebra, part of the femur, some spinal and neck vertebra, one claw but it has a well preserved braincase.

 K

 Kagasaurus

-"Kagasaurus" (meaning "Kaga lizard") is the informal name given to an as yet undescribed genus of dinosaur from the Early Cretaceous.
-It was a theropod which lived in what is now Japan.
-The type species was named by Hisa in 1988, but is known from only two teeth.
-Since "Kagasaurus" has never been formally described, it is considered a nomen nudum.
-Unlike "Kitadanisaurus" and Katsuyamasaurus, it is unlikely that "Kagasaurus" is synonymous with Fukuiraptor, and may instead be a dromaeosaurid.
+"Kagasaurus" (meaning "Kaga lizard") is the informal name given to an as yet undescribed genus of theropod dinosaur from the Early Cretaceous of what is now Japan.
+The type species was named by Hisa in 1988, but is known from only two teeth with no formal description, so it is considered a nomen nudum.
+It may belong to either a non-maniraptoriform coelurosaur or a dromaeosaurid.